 During FY 2018 LDS noted a catastrophic system failure related to building foundation settlement at the Innovation Center Metro Station Garage.
 The County contractor has successfully taken action to remediate this issue, which ensures that the garage will be usable and safe in the long-term.
 The reasons for this failure, whether a design flaw or construction error, remain under investigation.
 The settlement issues have been successfully remediated and the garage will be usable and safe in the long-term.
 The reasons for this failure are still under investigation.
 In FY 2018, 74 percent of permits were issued on the day of application, which maintains the trend of improvement seen in FY 2017, but just missed the target of 75 percent.
 As a result, the agency has set a target of 76 percent for FY 2019 and FY 2020.

-To promote livable communities which enhance the quality of life for the present and the future by providing services, advice and assistance on land use planning, zoning, revitalization and development review to citizens, businesses, and decision-makers in Fairfax County and to facilitate redevelopment strategic and reinvestment opportunities within targeted areas that align with the community's vision and improve the economic vitality, appearance and function of those areas.
+To promote livable communities which enhance the quality of life for the present and the future by providing services, advice and assistance on land use, zoning and development review to citizens, businesses, and decision-makers in Fairfax County.